-National Rural Parliament in Macedonia
+National Rural Parliament

 “National Rural Parliament as a voice of rural citizens” is a 30 month EU-funded project, launched on 1 March 2017.
 The project is being implemented by CNVP as lead organization together with its partners “Rural Development Network of Macedonia” and “Action for Rural Development”.